Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Discussion

 To facilitate online multi-contact \gls{rhp}, we explore the trade-off between the computation efficiency and the model accuracy in the \gls{ph}.
 This gives rise to multi-fidelity \gls{rhp}, where we reduce the \gls{to} complexity by employing convex relaxed model in the \gls{ph}.
 From our experiment result, we can draw following conclusions.
 First, we find that the multi-fidelity \gls{rhp} always fails to complete an episode if we only consider linear \gls{com} dynamics in the \gls{ph} (Candidate 1).
 This suggests that the convex relaxation employed in the \gls{ph} cannot be arbitrary and considering the angular dynamics is important.
 This finding leads to our second and third multi-fidelity \gls{rhp} candidates, where we model the angular dynamics with a convex relaxation.
-Second, from the result of our second and third multi-fidelity \gls{rhp} candidates, we can conclude that employing a convex relaxation in the \gls{ph} can successfully improve the computation efficiency and increase the chances to achieve online computation.
-However, planning the \gls{ph} with a relaxed model can inevitably affect the accuracy of the value function approximated by the \gls{ph}.
-This can introduce the risk of failing to converge, i.e. on the moderate slope, our second and the third multi-fidelity \gls{rhp} fail to complete 27.5\% and 20.52\% episodes with 1-step \gls{ph}.
-Although we can improve the convergence rate of our multi-fidelity \gls{rhp} by extending the length of the \gls{ph}, this increases the dimensionality of the \gls{to} problem, which hinders online computation.
-Lastly, we realize that on the large slope terrain, our multi-fidelity \gls{rhp} fails to complete about half of the episodes, and extending the length of the \gls{ph} does not improve much on the convergence rate.
+The results show that our second and third multi-fidelity \gls{rhp} candidates can improve computation efficiency, e.g., for the moderate slope, they outperform the baseline with 20\% to 25\% more cycles computed online (converge within the time budget).
+On the other hand, planning the \gls{ph} with a relaxed model can inevitably affect the accuracy of the value function modeled by the \gls{ph}, which can cause convergence failures.
+Nevertheless, since the \gls{ph} considers a carefully designed convex relaxation, the occurrence of convergence failures is marginal for our second and third multi-fidelity \gls{rhp} candidates, e.g., only 1\% to 2\% of the cycles fail to converge (see \cref{tab:computation_cs1}).
+Although we can further improve the convergence rate of our multi-fidelity \gls{rhp} by extending the length of the \gls{ph}, this increases the dimensionality of the \gls{to} problem, which hinders online computation.
+Furthermore, we realize that on the large slope terrain, our multi-fidelity \gls{rhp} fails to complete about half of the episodes, and extending the length of the \gls{ph} does not improve much on the convergence rate.
 This suggests that computing the \gls{ph} with our proposed convex relaxations may lead to inaccurate value function approximations for the large slope terrain.
 We guess the inaccuracy comes from the following two factors.
 First, the proposed convex relaxations may not be tight enough to capture the momentum changes of highly dynamic motions~\cite{aceituno2018simultaneous}.
 Second, the manually fixed phase switching timings in the \gls{ph} can be invalid for modeling such dynamic motions.
-We believe that further investigations regarding to the trade-off between the computation efficiency and model accuracy is necessary.
+To conclude, the result of multi-fidelity \gls{rhp} successfully demonstrates that we can achieve online multi-contact \gls{rhp} by relaxing the model accuracy along the planning horizon.
+For future studies, we believe it is worthwhile to improve the performance of multi-fidelity \gls{rhp} in challenging scenarios such as the large slope case, e.g., finding tight convex relaxation of the dynamics and convex formulation of the contact timing optimization.